 Here are the pros:

-You’ll get more channels: The biggest pro of a an outdoor antenna is that without any housing materials in the way, you should be able to pick up far more channels.
-While indoor antennas can pick up channels from broadcast stations within a 20-mile radius, the reach of an outdoor antenna is about 60 to 100 miles, according to KillTheCableBill.com.
-Because of this, outdoor antennas can be a worthwhile investment for those who live in rural areas.
+You'll get more channels: The biggest pro of an outdoor antenna is that without any housing materials in the way, you should be able to pick up far more channels.
+While indoor antennas can pick up channels from broadcast stations within a 20-30 mile radius, the reach of an outdoor antenna is about 60 to 80 miles, according to KillTheCableBill.com.
+Because of this, outdoor antennas can be a worthwhile investment for those who live in the suburbs or slightly more rural areas.

-You’ll get a stronger signal: Compared to indoor TV antennas, outdoor antennas have better sight of the transmitter, which gives way to a better signal quality.
-This could translate to fewer signal glitches when you’re watching TV.
+You'll get a stronger signal: Compared to indoor TV antennas, outdoor antennas have better line-of-sight to the transmitter, which gives better signal strength and quality.
+This could translate to fewer signal glitches when you're watching TV.

 Here are the cons:

-They’re difficult to install.
-Unlike the intuitive setup of indoor models, setting up an outdoor antenna will likely involve hiring a professional.
-Otherwise, you’ll need to break out the ladder and toolbox, and be comfortable installing a TV antenna on your rooftop.
-This project includes several tasks and tools, including mounting your antenna to your rooftop or chimney and running a coaxial cable from your rooftop antenna to the TV in your home.
+They're difficult to install.
+Unlike the intuitive setup of indoor models, the ideal location for an outdoor antenna is on your roof which will likely involve hiring a professional.
+Otherwise, you'll need to break out the ladder and toolbox or opt to mount the antenna in your attic which can hamper your signal.
+This project includes several tasks and tools, including mounting your antenna and running a coaxial cable from your rooftop antenna to the TV in your home.

 You'll need weather sealants: You’ll need to apply various kinds of sealants to waterproof any openings or holes drilled during the installation, according to an installation guide from Long Range Signal.
 This could include things like silicone caulk, roofing tar and moisture-proof sealing tape.
 Also you'll want to weatherproof your coaxial cables because moisture can disrupt the signal.

-They’re more expensive: The costs of TV antennas range.
+They're more expensive: The costs of TV antennas vary.
 However, many of the indoor models are in the $20-30 range.
 But most outdoor antennas come with a higher cost.
-While you can find some in the $40-$50 range, many are price between $100-$200.
-Plus, you’ll need to factor in the cost of installation if you’re not installing the equipment yourself.
-However, this is a one-time cost and you’ll be able to enjoy access to free TV and save money on cable bills over time.
+While you can find some in the $40-$50 range, quality options are priced between $100-$200.
+Plus, you'll need to factor in the cost of installation if you're not installing the equipment yourself.
+However, this is a one-time cost and you'll be able to enjoy access to free TV and save money on cable bills over time.

 How to Get the Most Out of Your Antennas

 Consider direction.
-No matter if you have an indoor or outdoor antenna, you’ll want to consider the direction of broadcast stations and position your antenna in the direction in which the signal originates.
+No matter if you have an indoor or outdoor antenna, you'll want to consider the direction of broadcast stations and position your antenna in the direction in which the signal originates.
 This information can be found on antennaweb.org.
-If you have an indoor antenna should be placed near a wall or window pointed in the direction of the broadcast towers of ABC, NBC, CBS, and Fox, Kleine says.
-If possible, you’ll want to place our antenna higher in your home, perhaps an attic or near a second story window, recommends Consumer Reports.
+An indoor antenna should be placed in or near a window pointed in the direction of the broadcast towers of ABC, NBC, CBS, and Fox, Kleine says.
+If possible, you’ll want to place your antenna higher in your home, perhaps an attic or near a second-story window, recommends Consumer Reports.
 This will add an extra step, though, as you’ll need to run a cable through your home.
-However, it’s most convenient to place an antenna in the same room as a TV.
-Near windows and higher on the wall near the ceiling may be best, but it’s worth playing around with the positioning to see where your antenna picks up the most channels.
+However, it’s most convenient to place an antenna in the same room as your TV.
+If placing it in a window is not possible, higher on the wall near the ceiling may also work, but it’s worth playing around with the positioning to see where your antenna picks up the most channels.
 If you have an outdoor antenna, you can talk with your neighbors who already have antennas installed to see which direction worked best.
-Also, while you’re installing an outdoor antenna, be sure to have someone on the ground to do a channel scan and check different positions of your antenna before mounting it.
+Also, while you're installing an outdoor antenna, be sure to have someone on the ground to do a channel scan and check different positions of your antenna before mounting it.

 Perform frequent channel scans.
 You’ll need to do this when you first set up your antenna, but you may be missing out on some channels that you can pick up at a later date.

 Try an amplified antenna model.
-An amp can help boost signal strength to your indoor antennas, potentially giving you better picture quality and access to more channels, according to Consumer Reports.
+If you experience breakup on some channels, an amp can help boost signal strength, potentially giving you better picture quality and access to more channels, according to Consumer Reports.